-In most of the photos I’ve topped the pumpkin with my favorite meringue.
+In most of the photos I’ve topped the Pumpkin Custard with my favorite meringue.
 It uses the egg whites leftover from the egg yolks that go into the custard.
 Meringue is very easy and fast to make, super fun for kids, can be piped on quickly and beautifully, keeps well in the fridge, and (deep breath) this version is pretty high in protein yet low in sweetener!
 SO, if you’re so inclined to top your custard with a pretty garnish, I recommend it!
 Whipped cream or whipped coconut cream would also be lovely.

 Otherwise, keep it simple with just a sprinkling of the best cinnamon (find it here) or crystallized ginger, for a fun, spicy splurge.

-Texture, take note
+Texture, take note — how to serve

 Once you refrigerate the custard it will firm up a bit more.